 - Free electricity is provided to rural farmers.

-Bhutan’s unwavering focus on reducing its negative impact on the environment and the promotion of environmentally-friendly practices has had positive results within the country, and worldwide.
-It shows the world what is possible, and how any country can look into reducing its carbon emissions.
+Bhutan’s unwavering focus on reducing its negative impact on the environment and the promotion of environmentally friendly practices has had positive results in the country itself, as well as worldwide.

 What does the future hold for Bhutan?